ellatrix/micrograd/6-transformer.md

         this.layerNorm2 = new LayerNorm( nEmbed );
     }
     apply( x ) {
         // Residual connections.
-(Note: this doubled the initial loss?) x = x.add( this.head.apply( this.layerNorm1.apply( x ) ) ); // (B, T, C)
+        // (Note: this doubled the initial loss, but fixed by layerNorm.) x = x.add( this.head.apply( this.layerNorm1.apply( x ) ) ); // (B, T, C)
         x = x.add( this.feedForward.apply( this.layerNorm2.apply( x ) ) ); // (B, T, C)
         return x;